shlrley/VanArt/README.md

 The goal of the dashboard is to help you explore art metrics in neighbourhoods around Vancouver.
 To do this, the dashboard displays a single page containing drop-down selectors, two graphs, and a data table.

-1. Filter Selectors (reactive elements) 🔽
+1. Filter Selectors (widgets) 🔽
     - All filter selection elements are displayed on the left panel of the page.
     - You can firstly choose one or multiple neighbourhoods you wish to explore using the "Select Neighbourhood(s)" dropdown menu.
       - For example, do you only want to see how many art pieces are installed in your neighbourhood Kitslano?
     - You can also choose a start and end date, which correspond to a period of time when art pieces were installed.
 This is done using the "Select Start Year" and "Select End Year" dropdown menus.
       - For example, do you only wish to see newer art pieces, installed between 2010-2022?

-2. Graphs 📈
+2. Graphs and Table (reactive elements) 📈
     - Two reactive graphs are shown on the right panel.
-    - The first graph (different from shiny app) is a line plot of year and number of art pieces installed.
-It shows the trend of how many art pieces were installed per year.
-The lines are coloured by neighbourhood.
+    - The first graph (different from shiny app) is a line plot of year and number of art pieces installed. **The information shown is the trend of how many art pieces were installed per year.** The lines are coloured by neighbourhood.
       - From exploring, you may perhaps notice that more art pieces have been installed in recent years than in the past.
-    - The second graph shows a bar plot comparing neighbourhoods and how many art pieces are installed in each one.
+    - The second graph shows a bar plot **comparing neighbourhoods and how many art pieces are installed in each one**.
       - You can try selecting "Downtown" + some other neighbourhoods, and notice that Downtown has a lot of pieces installed!
     - (**Please note: the y-axis of the second graph is 'Neighbourhoods', but the label was removed as a design choice to declutter the interface for a better user experience)

 3. Data table 🧮
     - A data table (different from shiny app) is displayed on the right panel, under the two graphs.
-    - This table is reactive and shows the exact data used to create the two graphs.
+    - This table is reactive and **shows the exact data used to create the two graphs**.
     - It also displays information about the title of the art pieces, what "type" they are (mural, statue, etc.), as well as an address in case you're interested in visiting it.